ministryofjustice/moj-design-system/app/views/components/primary-navigation/README.md

 ## Research on this component

 We need more research.
-If you have used the primary navigation component, get in touch to share your research findings.
+If you have used the Primary Navigation component, get in touch to share your research findings.

 ## Contribute to this component